October 3, 2023

 “Dealing with persistently high prices in this new energy landscape will not be achieved by a one-size-fits-all solution.
 The government possesses a toolbox of short- and medium-term options, including targeted support such as social tariffs or investment in energy efficiency, which could ease the burden on vulnerable households.”

-With prices rising once again, there will be a need for support for many households, as there are no longer any support.
-However, the government has support schemes under review which can be launches as and when needed.
+With prices rising once again, there will be a need for support for many households, as there is no longer any support.
+However, the government has support schemes under review which can be launched as and when needed.

 As things stand, energy prices are not expected to go back to the way they were pre-pandemic.
 However, prices could fall, as they have done in recent months, but this does not mean we are in for a large drop in prices and a one-way ticket back to the glory days!

-More funding, technological advancements and extended support from the government is the key to becoming a net-zero country.
-But even with all of this, it will take time a long transition period until we reach our extravagant goals.
+More funding, technological advancements and extended support from the government are the keys to becoming a net-zero country.
+But even with all of this, it will take time and a long transition period until we reach our extravagant goals.

 In a climate of uncertainty, one thing is clear: the energy industry is at a crossroads, and the decisions made now will have long-lasting implications for households across the UK.